 - 6 ounces butter, cold, cut into small pieces

 - 3 ounces oats

-Mix all the dry ingredients together in a mixing bowl.
+- Mix all the dry ingredients together in a mixing bowl.
 Cut butter into the dry ingredients to resemble a mealy consistency.
-Add to any pie or muffins your heart desires.
+Add to muffins your heart desires.
 Store in an air tight container in the fridge for a week or freeze for next use.